Aharoni-Lab/labki-packs-tools/src/labki_packs_tools/README.md

 This package provides CLI tools for validating a Labki content pack manifest and generating a graph of packs/pages.

 Tools:
-- labki-validate: Validate a manifest against the schema and repository rules
+- labki-validate: Validate a manifest against the JSON Schema and repository rules (supports --json)
-- labki-graph: Emit a Graphviz DOT graph of packs and pages
+- labki-graph: Emit a Graphviz DOT / Mermaid / JSON graph of packs and pages

 Quick start (Windows PowerShell):